JoshPomeroy04/CSCI420-Assignment-1/README.md

 ~/your-project $
 ```

 Ensure you set the FOLDER_PATH variable to be the correct folder path of the data folder on your machine.
+This variable is easily found at the top of main.py.

 ## **2.2 Install Packages**